npivalica/forge/readme.md

-This is a website for PHP1 course.
+> This is a website for Web Programming PHP1 course at the ICT College of vocational studies.